-Taxpayers may deduct up to \$4,000 of tuition and fees they paid for their own or their dependents' postsecondary education.
 Federal law also allows a tax credit for some higher education expenses, and a taxpayer may not take both the deduction and the credit.
 This deduction provides a subsidy for taxpayers who are pursuing their own post-secondary education or paying for their dependents' post-secondary education.
 This provides an incentive for taxpayers to invest in their own or their dependents' educations.

-This deduction did not have a separate line on either federal or state tax returns before 2007.
-The following table shows tuition and fees deductions for tax years 2007 through 2013.
-For 2013, the tuition and fees deduction reduced income tax revenue to the state general fund by \$481,661, or \$0.76 per full year resident taxpayer.
+The following table shows tuition and fees deductions for tax years 2007 through 2015.
+For 2015, the tuition and fees deduction reduced income tax revenue to the state general fund by \$395,840, or \$0.63 per full-year resident taxpayer.